stevecondylios/ruby-learning-resources/rails.md

 Note that `Landlord.first.properties.first.destory` would delete **the actual property** record.
 To remove just the *association* (not the object), use [this](https://stackoverflow.com/a/21279265/5783745) method (untested by me).

+### Database and migrations

+Notes:

+- The [strong migrations](https://github.com/ankane/strong_migrations#changing-the-type-of-a-column) gem lets you try to do a migration but it will stop you if you're going to do it in a way that would be unsafe.
+Probably a great idea to use this gem as soon as an app has consistent usage.